trageser.com

 HISTORY

-• Johnathan Winter (not the comedian) has put together an outstanding site that traces the early history of the "wireless" — the Bellingham Antique Radio Museum.
-Not only are there photos of antique radios and broadcast equipment, but they have sound clips of historic broadcasts.
+• The American Museum of Radio and Electricity in Bellingham, Wash., traces the early history of the "wireless" – not only are there photos of antique radios and broadcast equipment, but they have sound clips of historic broadcasts.

 • The Charles Babbage Institute at the University of Minnesota is one of the few places to have a grasp of the importance of documenting the history of computing.
 Wonderful research center, good Web site.

-• The Vintage Computer Festival is a new event in central California; highlights from past events and plans for the next are posted on their site.
+• The Vintage Computer Festival in central California has a Web site with highlights from past events and plans for the next.

 • Binary Dinosaurs is a British-based online computer museum.
 It's got a neat little JavaScript nav menu that looks like a Mac System 2 Control Panel — very cool.